Collections - .NET SDK¶

 You can filter and sort any collection using Realm Database's query engine.
 Collections are live, so they always reflect the current state of the realm instance on the current thread.
 You can also listen for changes in the collection by subscribing to collection notifications.

-Realm objects can contain lists of all supported data types.
+Realm objects can contain lists of any supported data type.

-You can model these collections by defining a getter-only property of type
+You create a collection by defining a getter-only property of type

-T can be any data type (excluding lists).
+T can be any data type (except other collections).

 IList<double> instead of

 A results collection represents the lazily-evaluated results of a query operation.
-Results are immutable: you cannot add or remove elements on the results collection.
-Results have an associated query that determines their contents.
+Unlike a List, results are immutable: you cannot add or remove elements on the results collection.
+This is because the contents of a results collection are determined by a query against the database.

 Collections are Live¶